 Personal information collected

-In accordance with the Freedom of Information and Protection of Privacy Act and Policy 90, the University collects personal information under the authority of the University of Ottawa Act, 1965 for legitimate and lawfully authorized purposes, including but not limited to, operating and improving its website, optimizing user experience, analyzing its use, and ensuring its security.
+In accordance with the and , the University collects personal information under the authority of the University of Ottawa Act, 1965 for legitimate and lawfully authorized purposes, including but not limited to: operating and improving its website; optimizing user experiences; analyzing its use; and ensuring its security.

-The University may collect personal information directly from you when you use its website such as when you ask questions, provide feedback, make a donation, register to a University event, or subscribe to University communications.
+The University may collect personal information directly from you when you use its website, such as when you ask questions, provide feedback, make a donation, register for a University event, or subscribe to University communications.
 The University may use such personal information for the purposes for which it was collected and for other purposes consistent with such purposes.

 The University does not sell or rent any information that it collects about its website visitors to third parties.
-The University also does not disclose any information that it collects about its website visitors to third parties unless, otherwise provided by the Notice of Collection of Personal Information provided in Policy 90; the individual is notified of such potential disclosure when the personal information is collected, you have consented to the disclosure; permitted under applicable access to information or privacy legislation; or to meet contractual obligations.
+The University also does not disclose any information that it collects about its website visitors to third parties unless otherwise specified in the Notice of Collection of Personal Information stated in Policy 90.
+If this applies, you will be notified of such potential disclosure when the personal information is collected.
+You will then need to have consented to the disclosure or the disclosure is permitted under applicable access to information or privacy legislation or to meet contractual obligations.

-The University may collect non-identifiable information about visits to and interactions in web server logs when visitors view the University website.
+The University may collect non-identifiable information about visits to, and interactions with, web server logs when visitors view the University website.
 Server logs are only retained as long as necessary.

-A cookie is a small text file that a website creates and accesses through your browser when you visit a website.
-Cookies are used for many purposes, such as providing essential functions, including those related to authentication and security, remembering your preferences and tailoring the University website to your interests (e.g. to track language preference, provide customized web page content, and display website navigation history).
+A cookie is a small text file that a website creates on your device and accesses through your browser when you visit a website.
+Cookies are used for many purposes, including: to provide essential functions, such as those related to authentication and security; to remember your preferences; and to tailor the University website to your interests (e.g. to track language preference, provide customized webpage content, and display website navigation history).

-When visiting the University’s website you consent to the placement of cookies in your browser.
-You can control cookies through your browser settings and other tools, such as the Google Analytics Opt-out Browers Add-on.
-Note that refusing or deleting cookies may impact your experience on the University’s website and the services it’s able to offer.
+When you visit the University’s website, you consent to the placement of cookies in your browser.
+You can control cookies through your browser settings and other tools, such as the Google Analytics Opt-out Browser Add-on.
+Note that refusing or deleting cookies may impact your experience on the University’s website and the services it is able to offer.